Your One-Stop Solution to Understand Backtracking Algorithm

 3. Maze Solving Problems

-There are numerous maze-solving algorithms, which are automated methods for solving mazes.
-The random mouse, wall follower, Pledge, and Trémaux's algorithms are used within the maze by a traveler who has no prior knowledge of the maze.
+Numerous maze-solving algorithms are automated methods for solving mazes.
+A traveler who has no prior knowledge of the maze uses the random mouse, wall follower, Pledge, and Trémaux's algorithms within the maze.
 In contrast, a person or computer programmer uses the dead-end filling and shortest path algorithms to see the entire maze at once.

 rat-in-maze-in-backtracking-algorithm